mo-martin/wandisco-documentation/docs/quickstarts/hdp_lhv_nnproxy-adlsg2_lan.md

 3. Log into one of the containers for the ADLS Gen2 zone.

-   You will first need to obtain a Container ID from the adls2 zone, this will be a 12 digit hexadecimal string.
-The name of the image will appear much like this example - `fusion-docker-compose_fusion-ui-server-adls2_1`.
+   You will first need to obtain the name of a suitable container, this can be done by running the command below.

-   `docker ps` _- obtain ID._
+   `docker-compose ps` _- obtain list of container names._

+   Utilise a container name from the ADLS Gen2 zone in the command below, for example, `fusion-docker-compose_fusion-ui-server-adls2_1`.

-   `docker exec -u root -it $CONTAINER_ID /bin/bash`
+   `docker exec -u root -it fusion-docker-compose_fusion-ui-server-adls2_1 bash`

 4. Upload the Live Analytics "datatransformer" jar using a curl command.